ksnyder2452/cast/README.md

 # Components
 * mysql backend database
 * RabbitMQ Server
-* Logger Service (must be launched first).
+* Logger Service.
 Used to push information to the mysql database
 * File Storage Service.
 Used to queue outbound files and receive inbound files
 * Execution Service.
 Used to handle all communications between the CAST Service and individual clients.
 Both Messages and Files are sent via the Execution Service
 * Scheduler Service.
 Schedule the Start Action